telerik/kendo-ui-core/docs/AngularJS/introduction.md

 # AngularJS Integration

-This article demonstrates the approach through which Kendo UI and AngularJS are integrated.
+This article demonstrates the basics of the integration between Kendo UI and AngularJS.

-For more information, visit the website page on [developing with AngularJS](http://www.telerik.com/kendo-ui/angularjs-and-kendo-ui-framework-integration "Developing with AngularJS?").
+For more information, refer to the page on [developing with AngularJS](http://www.telerik.com/kendo-ui/angularjs-and-kendo-ui-framework-integration "Developing with AngularJS?").

 ## Overview